Jokercldai/loglith/README.md

 Lithology identification is a fundamental task in hydrocarbon exploration and reservoir characterization.
 However, it remains challenging due to:

-- Complex nonlinear responses
+- complex nonlinear relationships between well logs and lithology
 - Limited labeled data with class imbalance
 - Point-wise modeling limitations
-- Widespread missing data
+- Widespread missing well logs

 To address these challenges, we propose **LogGPT**, a chunk-based autoregressive self-supervised framework for lithology identification.